paul-hammant/tbd/content/short-lived-feature-branches/index.md

 productive with short-lived feature branches, and corresponding CI daemons verifying those in advance of commits landing in the trunk.

-One key rule is the length of life of the branch before it gets merged and itself deleted.
-Another rule is around how many developers congregate on the branch.
-Simply put the branch should only last a couple of days, and the developer count should stay at one (or two if pair-programming).
+One key rule is the length of life of the branch before it gets merged and deleted.
+Simply put, the branch should only last a couple of days.
 Any longer than two days, and there is a risk of the branch becoming a long-lived feature branch (the antithesis of trunk-based development).

+Another key rule is how many developers are allowed congregate on a short-lived feature branch.
+Another simple answer: the developer count should stay at one (or two if pair-programming).
+These short-lived feature branches are not shared within a team for general development activity.
+They may be shared for the purposes of code review, but that is entirely different to writing production code and tests.

 ![](/5-min-overview/trunk_pr.png)